YuBlum/stark-lang/README.md

 ## Functions
 ### Function definition and calling conventions
-Function are defined using the `def` keyword, followed by an identifier, followed by the constant assignment operator `:`, then the argument list `(arg0 = type0, arg1 = type1, ...)`, next the return type, followed by the body assignment operator `=>` and finally an expression, that expression is the function body:
+Functions are defined using the `def` keyword, followed by an identifier, followed by the constant assignment operator `:`, then the argument list `(arg0 = type0, arg1 = type1, ...)`, next the return type, followed by the body assignment operator `=>` and finally an expression, that expression is the function body:
 ```
 def func_name : (arg0 = type0, arg1 = type1, ...) return_type => func_body_expr;
 ```